Glucose-6-Phosphate Dehydrogenase (G6PD) Fluorescent Spot Test

 Here are some additional factors to consider:

-• Different test methods: There are several types of G6PD tests available, each with its own limitations.
+• Different test methods: There are several types of G6PD deficiency tests available, each with its own limitations.
 Some are more specific and accurate than others.

 • Experience of the healthcare professional: Interpreting the test results requires expertise and experience.
 A healthcare professional with a good understanding of G6PD deficiency is better equipped to interpret borderline results and consider other factors that might influence the accuracy.